 - Appeal.

 In our experience, most cases will not go through all of these steps.
-A case can be dropped at any stage if the evidence is weak or the court grants a motion to suppress evidence.
-Or the prosecution and you can agree to a plea bargain in California.
+A case can be dropped at any stage if the evidence is weak, or else the prosecution and you can agree to a plea bargain.

 Misdemeanor probation typically lasts for 364 days unless the crime statute specifies otherwise.
 During that time, you must adhere to certain conditions in order to stay out of jail.